11 Things to Do Before Listing Your Home That Are Worth the Effort

 • Fix that leaky faucet or water heater.

-“I always want a list of everything they’ve done since they’ve moved in or the big things they’ve done over the last 10 years,” says Rodesiler, who provides potential buyers an itemized list of upgrades and repairs.
+“I always want a list of everything they’ve done since they’ve moved in or the big things they’ve done over the last 10 years,” says Rodesiler, who provides potential buyers with an itemized list of upgrades and repairs.

 Unless they’re buying brand-new construction, buyers consider your home “used” and wonder how soon they’ll have to replace or repair something, such as a major appliance.